darindeters/DynamicEC2Scaler/README.md

 - Instances are rebooted once per resize operation (stop → modify → start)
 - This works even if you're using Compute Savings Plans
 - Minimal impact to existing tools, monitoring agents, or workflows
-- Each scale-down run estimates the discounted hourly savings per instance (respecting any configured Compute Savings Plan discount), stores a JSON report in an S3 bucket for cost tracking, and emits the totals to a CloudWatch Metrics namespace so you can build dashboards or alarms
+- Each scale-down run estimates the discounted hourly savings per instance (respecting any configured Compute Savings Plan discount), automatically matches Linux, Windows, and SQL Server license-included fleets to the right on-demand price, stores a JSON report in an S3 bucket for cost tracking, and emits the totals to a CloudWatch Metrics namespace so you can build dashboards or alarms

 ## 🏷️ Required EC2 Tags